mrkrd/cochlea/README.rst

        '-'     '-'         |           |-->  __|______|______|____
                            +-----------+
             Sound                               Spike Trains
+                                              (Auditory Nerve)

-The implemented models are state-of-the-art biophysical models and give realistic approximation of the auditory nerve activity.
+The package contains state-of-the-art biophysical models, which give realistic approximation of the auditory nerve activity.

-They are implemented using the original code from their authors whenever possible.
-We wanted to have implementations that gives the same results as the original models.
-We also made an effort to verify the implementation with unit testing (tests directory).
+The models are implemented using the original code from their authors whenever possible.
+Therefore, they return the same results as the original models.
+We made an effort to verify it with unit testing (tests directory).

-The models are also fast.
+The implementation is also fast.
 It is easy to generate responses of hundreds or even thousands of auditory nerve fibers (ANFs).
 It is possible, for example, to generate responses of the whole human auditory nerve (around 30,000 ANFs).
 We usually tested the models